 Signal transduction inhibitor therapy: Signal transduction inhibitors block signals that are passed from one molecule to another inside a cell.
 Blocking these signals may kill cancer cells.

-- Oncolytic virus therapy: A type of targeted therapy that is being studied in the treatment of melanoma.
+- Oncolytic virus therapy: A type of targeted therapy that is used in the treatment of melanoma.
 Oncolytic virus therapy uses a virus that infects and breaks down cancer cells but not normal cells.
 Radiation therapy or chemotherapy may be given after oncolytic virus therapy to kill more cancer cells.

 - Angiogenesis inhibitors: A type of targeted therapy that is being studied in the treatment of melanoma.
 Angiogenesis inhibitors block the growth of new blood vessels.
 In cancer treatment, they may be given to prevent the growth of new blood vessels that tumors need to grow.